-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 These consolidated financial statements also comply with the accounting requirements of OSFI.

-These consolidated financial statements were authorized for issue by the Board of Directors on February 12, 2019.
+These consolidated financial statements were authorized for issue by the Board of Directors on February 19, 2020.